 Afterwards, we divided our tasks.
 Jack was the only one with any experience building a game before.
 So, he took on the task of wiring up the shooting mechanics, and the rest of us learned game development on that day by working on the level design, creating assets, and character animation.
 In the end, we all worked together.
 Using Godot to put our assets into the game and learned how to handle transition between scenes.
 Our biggest challenge was handling merge conflicts.
 We used git as our version control system, as we were all familiar with it, however it seemed that Godot didn’t play nice with it.
 Doing a git pull while Godot was still open, apparently, didn’t update the UI properly, so we ended up with everyone overriding each other’s work.
 We manage to get around this with good prompt communication to ensure everyone was working on the same version at all times.

-Overall, it was a fun and satisfying experience!
-We learned a lot about game development in an extremely short period of time.
+Overall, it was fun and interesting.
+We learned a lot about game development in a short period of time.

 Team: Jack, John, Michal, Stella